-The Duke University School of Nursing has established procedures for students to notify their instructors of an absence in order to observe a religious holiday.
-These procedures reflect the School's commitment to our increasing diversity and to enabling students' spiritual development.
+DUSON has established procedures for students to notify their instructors of an absence to observe a religious holiday.
+These procedures reflect the School's commitment to increasing diversity and to enabling students' spiritual development.
 Students desiring to miss classroom or clinical sessions to observe a religious holiday are expected to make prior arrangements with their instructor(s) to make up any work missed.
-As a courtesy and in order to allow ample planning time for making up work, students should notify each of their instructors at the beginning of the semester of any religious holiday(s) that will necessitate their absence from classes that semester.
+As a courtesy and to allow ample planning time for making up work, students should notify each of their instructors at the beginning of the semester of any religious holiday(s) that will necessitate their absence from classes that semester.